 Cookie Use and Policy

-We use a number of different cookies for various purposes, including enhancing website functionality, website analytics and marketing.
+We use a number of different cookies for various purposes, including enhancing website functionality and website analytics.

-Full details of all the cookies we use can be found in our cookie tool, the link to which is displayed in the cookie bar.
-When you visit this website, you are directed to this cookie bar and asked to confirm your preferences.
-You are able to change your preferences at any time through this tool.
+Full details of the cookies we use can be found in our cookie tool, the link to which is displayed in the cookie bar.
+When you visit this website, you are directed to this cookie bar.

 DATA PRIVACY NOTICE